patinkaew/TicTacToe3D/README.md

 Making 3D TicTacToe using processing

 # How to play/ Control
-w - move actor into
+w - move actor into \n
 s - move actor out of
 a - move actor to the left
 d - move actor to the right